CardinalPath/gas/README.md

 ### _gasMetaEcommerce
 `_gas.push(['_gasMetaEcommerce']);`

 Will look for ecommerce transactions as meta elements.
+The parameters are the same as calling the javascript functions but must be separated by a caret (^).

 eg: